 - Grading Scale

 - \circ A = 90-100%

 - \circ B = 80-89%

 - \circ C = 70-79%

 - \circ D = 60-69%

 - \circ F = 0-59%

 - Grades are weighted as follows:

 - Essays 15%

 - Writing Tests 20%

-- o Quizzes 10% (Covers in class quizzes, online quizzes..)
+- o Quizzes 10% (Covers in class quizzes, online quizzes including Toolwire Games.)

-- o Homework 5% (covers out-of-class assignments plans, drafts, research, journals, Toolwire Game scores)
+- o Homework 5% (covers out-of-class assignments plans, drafts, research, journals.)

 - Mid-Term 20%

 - o Final 30%

 - Assignments are due when collected, usually at the beginning of class.

 - Emailed assignments are not accepted unless specifically requested.

 - With the exception of essays, late work is not accepted.
 If you arrive late to class and the assignment has already been collected, your work is considered late and may not be accepted.

 - Students who arrive after an activity has begun will not be individually accommodated.

 - There is no extra credit.

 - The course grade in Canvas is what it is and will not be rounded up or rounded down.

 - Be aware: Homework may only be worth 5%, but a string of zeros as 5% of a grade can mathematically spell disaster.

 - Essays:

 - Essay #1: possible 50 points

-- o Essay #2: possible 100 points
+- Essay #2: possible 100 points

-- o Essay #3 possible 100 points
+- Essay #3 possible 100 points

-- Research Paper: possible 150 points
+- Research Paper: possible 200 points

 - Essays submitted after the due dates lose 5 points for each day past the due date.
+(Rules for research papers differ.)

 - Essays must be submitted electronically and in hard copy to be eligible for grading.

-- o Comments on essays are available online to students once the essays are graded.
+- Comments on essays are available online to students once the essays are graded.

-- o Essays must have gone through the assigned drafts to be accepted for grading.
+- Essays must have gone through the assigned drafts to be accepted for grading.

 - Journals are held to the same standards as essays.

-- Quizzes:

-- Quizzes will cover Old Man's War, information from Tribe and Sources, and general writing skills covered in class such as MLA format.

-- o Not all quizzes are announced.

-- o Missed quizzes cannot be made up.
-(No exceptions)

-- o The lowest quiz grade is dropped.

-- Late arrivals are not provided extra time to complete quizzes already in progress.

-- Writing Tests (Writing Tests):